Liability regimes in the age of AI: a use-case driven analysis of the burden of proof: Introduction

 Generally speaking, we can identify three legal frameworks by which victims can obtain compensation for product-induced damages \cite{EGEC2019}:

-\begin{itemize} \item \textbf{Fault-based liability}: where the injured parties or claimants have to prove, in principle, that the defendant (or its employees in the case of vicarious liability) caused the damage intentionally or negligently (i.e., wrongdoer).
+\begin{itemize} \item \textbf{Fault-based liability}: where the injured parties or claimants have to prove, in principle, that the defendant or wrongdoer (or its employees in the case of vicarious liability) caused the damage intentionally or negligently.
 This involves identifying the applicable \emph{standard of care} the defendant should have fulfilled, and proving that it was not fulfilled.
-In the language of negligence the issue would be whether the product or some of its key components were negligently designed, manufactured, maintained, marketed, operated or used.
+In the language of negligence the issue would be whether the product or some of its key components were negligently designed, manufactured, deployed, secured, maintained, updated, monitored, marketed, operated, used, etc.

-\item \textbf{Strict-based liability} (a.k.a. risk-based liability): based on the understanding that someone is allowed to use a dangerous object or perform a risky activity for her own purposes, so this person also bears the loss if such risk materialises \cite{Karner2021}.
+\item \textbf{Strict liability} (a.k.a. risk-based liability): based on the understanding that someone is allowed to use a dangerous object or perform a risky activity for her own purposes, so this person also bears the loss if such risk materialises \cite{Karner2021}.
 Therefore the victim does not need to prove the misconduct on the part of any wrongdoer.
 Instead, the injured parties only have to prove that the risk arising from the sphere of the liable party actually materialised (i.e., the risk subject to strict liability materialises).

-\item \textbf{Product-based liability\footnote{We focus primarily on product liability at the EU level.
-Note that although in most US states product liability is linked to a defect, this is not applicable in all cases.}}: where victims can claim against the producer (manufacturer, importer, supplier or seller) for a defect present at the time the product was placed on the market.
+\item \textbf{Product liability}\footnote{We focus primarily on product liability at the EU level, which a subcategory of strict liability but based on defectiveness.
+Note that although in most US states product liability is linked to a defect, this is not applicable in all cases.}: where victims can claim against the producer (manufacturer, importer, supplier or seller) for a defect present at the time the product was placed on the market.
 Injured parties or claimants have to prove that the product was defective (irrespective of fault) and the causal link between the defect and the damage.
-A defectiveness product is a product with an unintended flaw, i.e., the finished product does not conform to the producer’s own specifications or requirements or to general safety requirements.
+A defective product is a product with a (usually unintended) flaw, i.e., the finished product does not conform to the producer’s own specifications or requirements or to general safety requirements.
 In this sense, the product fails to provide the safety that the public at large is entitled to expect (i.e., \emph{standard of safety}), and this lack of safety causes the damage.
 In the language of defectiveness (similar to fault) the product or some of its key components may have design, manufacturing, maintenance or marketing defects \cite{Vladeck2014}. \end{itemize}